Olympic Rings of Oppression: Beijing 2022

 In East Turkestan between 1.8 and 3 million Uyghurs and other Turkic peoples are being held in ‘re-education camps,’ enduring inhuman treatment and political indoctrination.
 The United States and parliaments of the United Kingdom, Canada and the Netherlands have officially determined that the Chinese Government is committing genocide in East Turkestan.

 It is critical that people and governments of the world push back against China’s oppression of Tibetans, Uyghurs and democracy activists in Hong Kong.
-Just this month, the EU Parliament overwhelmingly passed a resolution calling on diplomatic officials to boycott the 2022 Beijing Winter Olympics.
+In August, the EU Parliament overwhelmingly passed a resolution calling on diplomatic officials to boycott the 2022 Beijing Winter Olympics.
 This was followed soon after by the British Parliament, which voted unanimously in a non-binding motion to stage a diplomatic boycott of the ‘Genocide Games.’
 In the United States, an act to implement a diplomatic boycott has been passed by the Senate and will be put before the House of Representatives.
 ATC is working with parliamentarians in Australia to build support for a similar move that takes a stand against the Chinese Communist Party’s ongoing human rights abuses.